pink-junkjard/hyperfiddle/README.md

 * Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem
 * Data loop sometimes runs in browser (e.g. in response to incremental ui state change)

-Api-as-a-fn with managed I/O is a better way to write web dashboards:
+Api-as-a-fn with managed I/O is a better way to code APIs:

 ### Programming model is higher level